-Carefully review the instructions for preparing the Research and Related Budget in D2 of the Notice of Funding Opportunity.
+Carefully review the instructions for preparing the Research and Related Budget in D2 of the NOFO.
 Use the budget justification to describe all your proposed activities and costs.
 If you have questions about categorizing costs or which costs are allowable, contact the Office of Grant Management at grantmanagement@neh.gov.

-2. How should we record especially large or complex costs on the Research and Related Budget form?
+2. How should we record especially large or complex costs on the Research and

+Related Budget form?

 Summarize the expense on the Research and Related Budget and include a detailed explanation in your budget justification.
-If your project includes subrecipients, you must also submit a budget justification detailing costs associated with your subrecipients.
+If your project includes subrecipients, you must also submit a Research and Related budget and budget justification detailing costs for each subrecipient.